Stop Seafood Fraud

-Canada’s seafood supply chain remains opaque, with weak traceability standards.
-By fulfilling its commitment, the government can keep illegal fish out of the Canadian market and protect our health, our oceans, our wallets and our seafood industry.
+To date, Canada’s seafood supply chain remains opaque, with weak traceability standards.
+By fulfilling its commitments, the government can keep illegal fish out of the Canadian market, stop forced labour in our supply chains, and protect our health, our oceans, our wallets and our seafood industry.

 Canadians deserve to feel confident that their seafood is safe, honestly labelled and legally caught.

 All fish sold in Canada should be legally caught, honestly labelled and fully traceable.
-Join Oceana Canada, leading chefs, restaurant owners and seafood industry leaders in calling on the Canadian government to tackle seafood fraud by fulfilling their commitment to implement boat-to-plate traceability.
+Join Oceana Canada in calling on the Canadian government to tackle seafood fraud and end forced labour in our supply chains by implementing boat-to-plate traceability.

 News & Reports

 March 24, 2022